South East Cambridge Busway

 The Greater Cambridge Partnership (GCP) is proposing to improve journeys into south east Cambridge from the A11 and A1307, using funds from central government.

 The main focus of this project is to encourage commuters to use a large new Park & Ride car park close to the A11 and then use the bus for their journey into Cambridge.
 The project aims to reduce travel times and cut peak-hour traffic congestion on the A1307 into Cambridge.
+Their preferred option is to build a new 5 mile bus road through open countryside from Babraham village to the Cambridge Biomedical Campus.

-Their preferred option is to build a new 5 mile long bus road from Babraham to the Cambridge Biomedical Campus.
-A new Park & Ride site would be built between Babraham village and the A11.
+A new Park & Ride site would be built between Babraham and the A11.
 From the Biomedical Campus, the buses would join the existing guided busway route to Cambridge Rail Station and then from the station the buses would travel on roads to the Drummer Street bus station in central Cambridge.

 This video shows some of the landscape that would be impacted:

-The route alignment is shown below:
+The route alignment of the proposed 5-mile road is shown below:

 Possible design of Park & Ride site: